2015 Martin Ray Stags Leap Cabernet Sauvignon

 All contributing lots are fermented in small 4-6 ton open top fermenters with at least thrice daily pump overs for cap management.
 After the wine has finished fermentation and gone dry, it is allowed to rest on its skins for up to a month before being drained and pressed via the gentle basket press.
 Aged for 18 months in 65% new French oak.

-Our Stags Leap Cabernet Sauvignon is often defined by its subtlety in contrast to the much more immodest mountain Cabernets, with already matured ripe red cherries, floral violets and aromatic baking spices reminiscent of nutmeg and cloves.
-As is typical of the Stags Leap District Cabernet, it is always the first out of the gate with an early appreciable mellowing of its tannins and forward presentation of its bright red fruit.
+Our Stags Leap Cabernet Sauvignon is often defined by its subtlety in contrast to the much more immodest mountain Cabernets, with deep red currant, morello cherry, and fresh raspberry .
+As is typical of the Stags Leap District Cabernet, it is always the first out of the gate with an early appreciable mellowing of its tannins and forward presentation.
+Subtle nutmeg, dried sage, and plum offer a lingering finish of quintessential Napa terroir.